Skip to Content

 Your stylist can use thinning shears to cut around 15% of your hair.
 The only time thinning can affect your hair length is when your hairstylist recommends a haircut.

-Adopting a suitable DIY hair care routine is the best way to prevent your hair from becoming thicker and heavier.
+Adopting a suitable hair care routine is the best way to manage thick hair and prevent it from feeling excessively heavy or weighed down.

 When Should I Get My Hair Thinned?